Al-Attarine Madrasa in Fez, Morocco

 Dar Batha Museum in Fez, Morocco

-What was once a royal palace became the first museum in Morocco and retains a sense of wonder evoked in the grand gardens and fine finishes.
-The galleries display a collection of approximately 6,000 pieces, with azure artisan tiles to intricate carpets and detailed astrolabes that speak to a historical connection with astronomy.
+What was once a royal palace became the first museum in Morocco and retains a sense of wonder, evoked in the grand gardens and fine finishes.
+The galleries display approximately 6,000 pieces, from azure artisan tiles to intricate carpets and detailed astrolabes that speak to a historical connection with astronomy.

-The combination of Arab and Andalusian architectural style brings to life a serene garden complex through which you can wander beneath the trees, enjoy the geometric design, or listen to the fountains as the waters trickle.
+The combination of Arab and Andalusian architectural styles brings to life a serene garden complex through which you can wander beneath the trees, enjoy the geometric design, or listen to the trickling fountains.

 Tazekka National Park, Morocco